ZHEGG/miccai2023/README.md

 second

-we use all trainval data to chose a model between 100 and 200 epochs based on previous training experience, There will be some randomness, and we will give the model weight of the competition submission
+we use all trainval data to train a model, we save model between 100 and 250 epochs every 10 epochs based on previous training experience, and save a best model according to loss, Then we choose one of them, we also give the model weight of the competition submission

+The command for training is

+    bash train_alldata.sh
 # Evaluation
 The first output json is ensemble model